Environmental Cleanup Information for the Rochelle Manufactured Gas Plant in Rochelle, Illinois

 -

-An air monitoring program will be used to demonstrate that there are no adverse impacts to air quality in the surrounding area.
+An air monitoring program is used to demonstrate that there are no adverse impacts to air quality in the surrounding area.
 Dust and air emissions are monitored with portable devices in the immediate work area and by stationary air monitoring equipment located near the site’s perimeter.
 The monitors provide information to the site workers so abatement actions can be taken as work progresses, if needed.

 -

-In keeping with standard federal health and safety procedures, workers performing activities on-site will wear personal protective equipment which may include Tyvek coveralls to keep themselves clean.
+In keeping with standard federal health and safety procedures, workers performing activities on-site wear personal protective equipment which may include Tyvek coveralls to keep themselves clean.

 After the cleanup work is completed and the property is restored, a report will be prepared to document the work and will be submitted to Illinois EPA for its review and approval.